The world's best value red light therapy panels

 Some ways our founder Helmut Uhlmann makes the most of the size is by:

-You can also purchase the HS2 or HS3 stands are stack two to four panels together, providing ~2m of coverage so you can treat your whole body at once.
+You can also purchase the HS2, HS3 or HS4 stands and stack two to four panels together, providing ~2m of coverage so you can treat your whole body at once.

 As you can see, there are a range of possible configurations but it is much more time and cost efficient to purchase the Hero300 than a smaller panel, which is why we settled for this size.